LedgerHQ/app-boilerplate/README.md

 It outputs 4 artifacts:

-- `boilerplate-app-debug` within output files of the compilation process in debug mode
+- `Thibault-app-debug` within output files of the compilation process in debug mode
 - `speculos-log` within APDU command/response when executing end-to-end tests
 - `code-coverage` within HTML details of code coverage
 - `documentation` within HTML auto-generated documentation

 ## Are you developing a Nano S, S Plus, X application?

-If so, This boilerplate will help you get started.
+If so, This Thibault will help you get started.

 For a smooth and quick integration: